andreww/prem4derg/README.md

     make
     make install

 ## Examples of use

 Example Jupyter notebooks can be accessed and explored by running `jupyter notebook`.

-## Tasks that need doing
-* Fill in the 'blurb' around the graphs.
-* Create a normal modes notebook.
-Dump out models to mineos (https://geodynamics.org/cig/software/mineos/) and calculate some mode data used to fit PREM.
-Show comparison.
+Four examples are currently provided:

+* A [density example](./PREM_density_example.ipynb), showing how a model can be defined and used to calculate mass, moment of inertia, gravity and pressure.
+* A [velocity example](./PREM_velocity_example.ipynb), showing how a model can be defined and used to calculate seismic velocities as a function of depth and period.
+* A [travel time example](./PREM_travel_times_example.ipynb), showing how an obspy taupy model can be created and used to compute travel time curves.
+* A [normal modes example](./PREM_normal_modes_example.ipynb), showing how Mineos can be used to compute normal mode frequencies.

+These examples are only starting point.
+For example, the code could be used to fit new models.

+## Development and support

+Prem4derg is new software, bugs and rough edges may abound.
+Users who are interested in changing the code are encouraged to [create a fork on GitHub and submit changes via pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests).
+Problems can be reported via [issues](https://github.com/andreww/prem4derg/issues), which also list areas where further development may be useful.

 ## References